 Why redirecting an entire website this way on AWS is ideal

 You could setup an EC2 instance and easily write a couple lines in an Apache web server, but that means you now have a server to manage!
-By going the Amazon Web Services “Serverless” approach, you are handing the entire management over to Amazon, other than paying a few cents a month your time involved in managing this redirection is essentially zero.
-Plus you are now using CloudFront, a CDN where the entry point for your web visitors is closer to where they are coming from and your SSL certificates are managed in Certificates Manager where, if you configured it correctly, is automatically managed by Amazon.
+By going the Amazon Web Services “Serverless” approach, you are handing the entire management over to Amazon.
+Other than paying a few cents a month, your time involved in managing this redirection is essentially zero.
+Plus you are now using CloudFront, a CDN where the entry point for your web visitors is closer to where they are coming from and your SSL certificates are managed by Certificates Manager where, if you configured it correctly, they are automatically managed (renewed) by Amazon.

 What if I cannot create an S3 bucket for the host name I want to redirect?